robertorcosta/azure-docs.pt-br/articles/iot-edge/how-to-auto-provision-simulated-device-linux.md

 * Instale o runtime do IoT Edge e conecte o dispositivo ao Hub IoT

 > [!NOTE]
-> O TPM 2,0 é necessário ao usar o atestado de TPM com o DPS e só pode ser usado para criar registros individuais, não de grupo.
+> TPM 2.0 is required when using TPM attestation with DPS and can only be used to create individual, not group, enrollments.

 > [!TIP]
-> Este artigo descreve como testar o provisionamento de DPS usando um simulador de TPM, mas grande parte dele se aplica ao hardware físico do TPM, como o [Infineon OPTIGA&trade; TPM](https://catalog.azureiotsolutions.com/details?title=OPTIGA-TPM-SLB-9670-Iridium-Board), um dispositivo certificado pelo Azure para IOT.
+> This article describes how to test DPS provisioning using a TPM simulator, but much of it applies to physical TPM hardware such as the [Infineon OPTIGA&trade; TPM](https://catalog.azureiotsolutions.com/details?title=OPTIGA-TPM-SLB-9670-Iridium-Board), an Azure Certified for IoT device.
 >
-> Se você estiver usando um dispositivo físico, poderá pular para a seção [recuperar informações de provisionamento de um dispositivo físico](#retrieve-provisioning-information-from-a-physical-device) neste artigo.
+> If you're using a physical device, you can skip ahead to the [Retrieve provisioning information from a physical device](#retrieve-provisioning-information-from-a-physical-device) section in this article.

 ## <a name="prerequisites"></a>Pré-requisitos

 * Um computador de desenvolvimento do Windows com [Hyper-V habilitado](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
 Este artigo usa o Windows 10 em execução de uma VM do Ubuntu Server.
 * Um Hub IoT ativo.
-* Se você estiver usando um TPM simulado, o [Visual Studio](https://visualstudio.microsoft.com/vs/) 2015 ou posterior com a carga de [trabalho ' desenvolvimento de desktop com C++'](https://www.visualstudio.com/vs/support/selecting-workloads-visual-studio-2017/) habilitada.
+* If using a simulated TPM, [Visual Studio](https://visualstudio.microsoft.com/vs/) 2015 or later with the ['Desktop development with C++'](https://www.visualstudio.com/vs/support/selecting-workloads-visual-studio-2017/) workload enabled.

 ## <a name="create-a-linux-virtual-machine-with-a-virtual-tpm"></a>Crie máquinas virtuais Linux com um TPM virtual

-Nesta seção, você criará uma nova máquina virtual do Linux no Hyper-V. Você configurou essa máquina virtual com um TPM simulado para que possa usá-la para testar como o provisionamento automático funciona com o IoT Edge.
+In this section, you create a new Linux virtual machine on Hyper-V. You configured this virtual machine with a simulated TPM so that you can use it for testing how automatic provisioning works with IoT Edge.

 ### <a name="create-a-virtual-switch"></a>Criar um comutador virtual

 Um comutador virtual permite que sua máquina virtual se conecte a uma rede física.

-1. Abra o Gerenciador do Hyper-V no computador com Windows.
+1. Open Hyper-V Manager on your Windows machine.

 2. No menu **Ações**, selecione **Gerenciador de Comutador Virtual**.